rushabhdhoke/rushabhdhoke/README.md

 - 👋 Hi, I’m @rushabhdhoke
-- 👀 I’m interested in web development and back-end development
+- 👀 I’m interested in Robotics Automation and Mechanical Engineering
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I’m currently learning Robotics engineering
-- 💞️ I’m looking to collaborate on website development
+- 💞️ I’m looking to collaborate on Projects especially with Autonomous Devices
 - 📫 How to reach me?
-This is my email: rushabhdhoke1@gmail.com
+This is my email: rsd@udel.edu
 <!---

 --->